 Model fields

-Each model connected to an external system—and specifically, to a particular object in that external system.
+Each model is connected to an external system—and specifically, to a particular object in that external system.
 Most external connections include fields that are accessible to the model.
 By selecting which of those available fields to add to the model, you specify the data or content to be included and avoid including extraneous data or content that you don't need.

 There are several ways to add fields to a model.